timthepost/libsplinter/docs/README.md

   function that allows a process to "subscribe" to a key and wait efficiently until another process updates it.
 This turns the simple key-value store into a powerful message bus.
-- **Unopinionated**: You can use any protocol you want: just write it over the bus instead of over a socket.
+- **Unopinionated**: You can use any wire protocol you want: just write it over the bus instead of over a socket.
 Or, build your own from the base envelope protocol that is included with this documentation: `base-protocol.md`, which is the basis of the author's LLM runtime.